micrology/prsm/doc/help.md

 The Network tab enables you to change many aspects of the network visualisation and what is shown in the window.

-It is sometimes useful to get PSRM to layout factors using an automatic procedure and then adjust their positions manually to achieve the desired placement.
+It is sometimes useful to get PSRM to arrange factors using an automatic procedure and then adjust their positions manually to achieve the desired placement.
 PRSM provides several layout algorithms:

 * The *trophic* algorithm helps to reveal [the causal structure of the map](https://royalsocietypublishing.org/doi/10.1098/rsos.201138){target="_blank" rel="noreferrer"}.
 With the trophic layout, the factors are arranged along the horizontal axis according to their positions (their trophic levels) in the overall causal flow within the system, making it easier to identify upstream and downstream factors; the linked chains of influence that connect them; and where factors act on the system within this overall causal structure (which may be upstream or downstream).
 It will re-arrange the factors and links to create a layout such that all the links point from left to right and are arranged according to [trophic level](https://en.wikipedia.org/wiki/Trophic_level){target="_blank" rel="noreferrer"}.
 * *Fan* Arranges the factors in a fan shape starting from a selected factor.
 You need to select at least one factor before using this layout option.
 It is most useful after displaying the factors up or downstream from a selected factor (see the [Analysis](#analysis) section below for an explanation of Up and Down stream).
 * *Barnes Hut* This is a 'gravity' algorithm.
 Each factor is modelled as though it has a mass that repulses all other factors with an inverse square, while the links are modelled as springs that pull the factors together.
 The algorithm is iterative, i.e. it tries repeatedly to find the best arrangement of factors that balance the repulsive forces between the factors and the attractive forces from the springs.
-* *Force Atlas 2* This is a variation of the Barnes Hut algorithm in which the repulsion between the factors is linear rather than qudratric.
+* *Force Atlas 2* This is a variation of the Barnes Hut algorithm in which the repulsion between the factors is linear rather than quadratic.
 * *Repulsion*  Another variation of Barnes Hut.

-There is no best layout algorithm that works for all networks; you need to see which one looks best for your map.
+There is no best layout algorithm that works for all networks; you need to see which one looks good for your map.
 If you don't like the effect of an algorithm, you can choose another one, or use the Undo button on the top bar to revert the map to its original layout.

 On the Network tab, there are controls for: